Effective date: 19/10/2022

 Remember also that you are responsible for keeping your password secret at all times when accessing and using the Service.

-ieso’s headquarters are in the United Kingdom (UK),and information about you submitted via the Services is used by us and hosted by our service provider, Microsoft Azure, on secure servers in the UK, managed by ieso.
-As detailed in the Security section of these Privacy Notices, such information is stored in an encrypted state, both in transit and at rest, meaning the provider cannot lawfully access identifiable information.
+ieso’s headquarters are in the United Kingdom (UK), and information about you submitted via the Services is used by us and hosted by our service provider, Microsoft Azure, on secure servers in the UK, managed by ieso.
+As detailed in the Security section of this Privacy Notice, such information is stored in an encrypted state, both in transit and at rest, meaning the provider cannot lawfully access identifiable information.

-We use a small number of well-known SaaS (Software as a Service) providers to store subsets of your information and enable the uses of information described in these notices.
-We have Data Processor Agreements in place with each.
-Where possible these providers store the data in the UK or EEA.
+We use a small number of well-known SaaS (Software as a Service) providers to store subsets of your Personal Data and enable the uses of the Personal Data as described in this privacy notice.
+We have Data Processor Agreements in place with each SaaS provider.
+Where possible these providers store the Personal Data in the UK or EEA.
 Where they are located outside the UK / EEA we ensure they are either party to an adequacy decision or have in place one of the additional safeguards necessary to make the transfer such as Binding Corporate Rules or Standard Contractual Clauses (with additional technological and organisational controls as necessary or appropriate) to uphold your legal data protection rights.

-Data protection law also includes the right to data portability and to make other requests to seek to erase, object to and restrict personal data processing where certain limited grounds apply.
-Note however that data processed for health/treatment and legal purposes, or where other legitimate grounds for the processing apply, are examples of circumstances where some of these rights can be restricted or not apply in practice.
+Data protection law also includes the right to data portability and to make other requests to seek to erase, object to and restrict Personal Data processing where certain limited grounds apply.
+Note however that Personal Data processed for health/treatment and legal purposes, or where other legitimate grounds for the processing apply, are examples of circumstances where some of these rights can be restricted or not apply in practice.
 Specifically, the right to erasure does not apply when processing is necessary for the provision of healthcare or the management of healthcare systems or service.

-If you need assistance or have an enquiry about accessing, updating or amending your records, or where applicable, about receiving or transmitting a file of the data you have provided (for example to your GP) please write to:
+If you need assistance or have an enquiry about accessing, updating or amending your records, or where applicable, about receiving or transmitting a file of the Personal Data you have provided (for example to your GP) please contact us.

 Computers and mobile devices may automatically accept cookies, but you can change your browser to prevent that or to notify you each time a cookie is set.
 You can also learn more about cookies by visiting www.allaboutcookies.org which includes additional useful information on cookies and how to block cookies using different types of browser.
 Please note however, that by blocking or deleting cookies you may not be able to take full advantage of the site or Service.

-Our contract with your healthcare provider determines the lower age limit for our services.
+Our Services are not intended for use by anyone under 16 years old.
+Our contract with your healthcare provider determines the lower age limit for our Services.
 As standard it is 18, but specific contracts also include 16 and 17 year olds.

-If you have any questions or comments about these notices, please let us know:
+If you have any questions or comments about this privacy notice, please let us know:

 By email: firstname.lastname@example.org (or for technical support questions contact our technical support team: email@example.com)